odewahn/prompter/README.md

 ### Examples

 ```
-promptlab version
+prompter version
 ```

 ## `set-api-key`

 Sets the API key used for the LLM.
 This is required to use the `prompt` command.
-NB: This key is stored in plain text in a file called `~/.promptlab`.
+NB: This key is stored in plain text in a file called `~/.prompter`.

 ### Examples

 ```
-promptlab set-api-key
+prompter set-api-key
 ```

 ## `run`